SNodeC/snode.c/README.md

 ## Supported Systems and Hardware

-The main development of SNode.C takes place on an Debian style linux system.
+The main development of SNode.C takes place on an Debian *sid* style linux system.
+Since debian *bookworm* SNode.C compiles also on *stable*.
 Though, it should compile cleanly on every linux system provided that all required tools and libraries are installed.

 SNode.C is known to compile and run successfull on